Music

 Implementation:

-Additionally, there is a school choir that practises weekly, allowing those who would like to, pursue their passion to sing.
+Music plays an important role in the daily rhythm at Pathfinder School.
+Children participate in weekly whole school Singing Worship giving children access to a broad selection of musical genres.
+Additionally, there is a school choir that practices weekly, allowing those who would like to, pursue their passion to sing.
 The children work towards an annual performance at Young Voices which is always a fantastic experience.
-Singing practise supports our older children who perform an end of year performance.
+Singing practice supports our older children who perform an end of year performance.

 Impact: